dohmatob/pycfr/README.md

 Tests
 -----
-Tests for the game tree code are implemented in the `tests` directory.
-WARNING: Tests using Leduc poker are slow due to the size of the game.
+Tests for the game tree code are implemented in the `pycfr/tests` directory.

+Run tests like so:

+    nosetests -s

+Tests are organized as follows:

 - test_gametree.py - Tests the game tree functionality against a leduc-like game and verifies some branches are built as expected.